Chef Asma Khan’s favorite line of poetry is from 11th century Persian poet Omar Khayyam: “Did the hand, then, of the Potter shake?”

 4 tbsp ghee

 3 green chillies

 1/2 tsp sugar

-To the ghee and oil remaining in the pan, add the onion paste and cook for 10 minutes.
-Add the bay leaves and the ginger and garlic pastes, the chilli powder, and the remaining turmeric and salt and cook for 3–5 minutes until the raw smell of the ginger and garlic has gone.
-Add the warm water and bring to the boil, then lower the heat and simmer until the oil comes to the surface, stirring to prevent the paste from sticking to the base of the pan.
+- To the ghee and oil remaining in the pan, add the onion paste and cook for 10 minutes.
+Add the bay leaves and the ginger and garlic pastes, the chilli powder, and the remaining turmeric and salt—cook for 3–5 minutes until the raw smell of the ginger and garlic has gone.
+Add the warm water and bring to a boil, then lower the heat and simmer until the oil comes to the surface, stirring to prevent the paste from sticking to the base of the pan.

-Add the coconut milk and green chillies and bring back to the boil, then simmer, uncovered, for about 20 minutes, until thickened.
+- Add the coconut milk and green chillies and bring back to a boil, then simmer, uncovered, for about 20 minutes, until thickened.

 - Add the prawns, lower the heat, cover and simmer for 5 minutes.
 Remove the lid, sprinkle in the sugar and 1 teaspoon of your garam masala—and mix well.
 Serve with rice.